patrickbwarren/transam-triton/README.md

-For `trimcc`, as well as the `-o` option to save the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables, and the `-t` option attempts to transmit the compiled bytes to a TRITON physically connected to the (default) serial port `/dev/ttyS0`.
+For `trimcc`, as well as the `-o` option to save the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables, and the `-t` option attempts to transmit the compiled bytes to a physically-connected TRITON via the (default) serial port `/dev/ttyS0`.

-For `tridat` the default is to receive and print bytes from a physically connected TRITON using the (default) serial port `/dev/ttyS0`.
+For `tridat` the default is to receive and print bytes from a physically-connected TRITON using the (default) serial port `/dev/ttyS0`.
 The `-o` option additionally saves these received bytes to a file.